emmy-codes/coscalendar/TESTING.md

 * Unresolved issue/s:
-  - Issues with <noscript> tag being used as I wasn't certain of a good solution for this
+  - Issues with the "noscript" tag being used as I wasn't certain of a good solution for this

 ESLint: